tankalxat34/UploadgramPyAPI/README.md

 This API can be upload, download, remove and rename any files from the service https://uploadgram.me .
 Using programming language: Python.

 # Install
-Download file `uploadgram_api.py` and plase its into your Python-folder.
+Download file `uploadgram_api.py` and place its into your Python-folder.
 For example:
 ```
 C:\Users\Admin\AppData\Local\Programs\Python\Python39\Lib\uploadgram_api.py
 ```